AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/accounts/update-amo-id-google.md

 ---
-title: Update the s kwcid tracking code for a [!DNL Google Ads] account
+title: Update the AMO ID (s\_kwcid) tracking code for a [!DNL Google Ads] account
-description: Learn how to switch to the latest s\_kwcid tracking code for a [!DNL Google Ads] account.
+description: Learn how to switch to the latest AMO ID tracking code for a [!DNL Google Ads] account.
 exl-id: 82168ee6-43bb-4b8d-882d-5254a1abcb09
 feature: Search Campaign Management
 ---
-# Update the s\_kwcid tracking code for a [!DNL Google Ads] account
+# Update the s_kwcid tracking code for a [!DNL Google Ads] account

 *Advertisers with an Adobe Advertising-Adobe Analytics integration only*